TheEdoRan/next-safe-action/README.md

 - ✅ Pretty simple
 - ✅ End-to-end type safety
 - ✅ Context based clients (with middlewares)
-- ✅ Input validation using Zod
+- ✅ Input validation using multiple validation libraries
 - ✅ Advanced server error handling
 - ✅ Optimistic updates

 ## Documentation

-**Explore the documentation for version 5 of the library on the [next-safe-action website](https://next-safe-action.dev).** ✨
+**Explore the documentation for version 6 of the library on the [next-safe-action website](https://next-safe-action.dev).** ✨

 If you are looking for old versions documentation, check out:
 - the [README_v3](packages/next-safe-action/README_v3.md) file for version 3.x.x.